LukeMotti/GITHUB_GETTING_STARTED/README.md

 generate software documentation in various formats (html, pdf).
 Regarding Motti this is mostly applicable to Fortran and python.

-Documentation should give favourable time to others and the *future yourself* to understand how to get involved and and participate in the software development.
+Documentation should give favourable time to others and the *future you* to understand how to get involved and and participate in the software development.

 ### Mastering Issues